indico/indico-user-docs/user_guide/room_module.md

 ![](/assets/kinds_of_rooms.png)

-### Booking rooms for single or multiple occurence events
+### Booking rooms for single or multiple occurrence events

 You may reserve a room more than _Once_, namely on a _Daily_, _Weekly_ or _Monthly_ basis.
 A common example is a weekly meeting \(which takes place at the same time every week\).